ziyangz5/MinePilot/docs/status.md

 </style>

 # Summary
 In this project, we try to solve a sub-problem of the self-driving problem, which is automatic obstacle avoidance.
 We s treat the main character “Steve” as a car.
 For now, it goes forward at a constant speed, and it can either horizontally move to right, or horizontal move to left, or just go straight.
 We want it to avoid all obstacles set on a road, and reach the destination.
+The destination is the red stone walls shown in the figure below.
 The size of the road is 9 by 30, and there are 9 pillars as obstacles on the road.
 On the edge of the road, there are two iron walls to detect if the agent drives off the road.
 You can see the details of the map from the figure below:
 <div style="text-align:center"><img src="figures/fig_2.png" /></div>

 # Approach